From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Experiments

 With heterogeneous agents, no algorithm has been established as optimal.
 We incorporate three benchmark algorithms with full MDP knowledge: 5) \emph{Oracle Whittle} \citep{whittle1988restless}, 6) \emph{Oracle Greedy} and an LP-based policy 7) \emph{OMR} \citep{xiong2022reinforcement}.
 Baseline details and implementation are in Appendix~\ref{subsec:exp-detail-cumulative}.

 \textbf{Setup\;\;} We set $M=50, \mathcal{S}=\{0,1\}$, and compare the results under three different budget settings: $B=5,10,20$.
-The expected reward is set to be $R^m(s)=s$ and randomly generate 50 instances with different transition matrices.
-We also consider the setting where $\mathcal{S}=[10]$ and the results are deferred to Appendix~\ref{paragraph:experiments-10-states}.
+We use: 1) \textbf{Synthetic Instances}: The expected reward is set to be $R^m(s)=s$ and randomly generate 50 instances with different transition matrices, 2) \textbf{Wireless Communication Dataset \citep{https://doi.org/10.1002/sat.964}}: We use the same wireless communication dataset as \citet{wang2020restless}.
+Details will be deferred to Section~\ref{subsec:exp-real-data}.
+We also consider the setting where $\mathcal{S}=[10]$ and randomly generate 50 instances.
+The results are deferred to Appendix~\ref{paragraph:experiments-10-states}.

 In Figure~\ref{fig:sub5}, each line is averaged over $50$ instances, each with $13$ repetitions.
-We consider two reward settings: 1) a noiseless case, and 2) a noisy setting where the rewards at state $s\in\mathcal{S}$ follow a normal distribution with mean $R^m(s)$ and variance 1.
-We note that we did not finetune our hyperparameters.
-Specifically, we test two $\gamma$ and choose the best one and our algorithm is robust across different $\eta$ (Appendices~\ref{paragraph:experiments-gamma},\ref{subsec:ablation}).
+We consider two reward settings: 1) a noiseless case, and 2) a noisy setting where the rewards at state $s\in\mathcal{S}$ follow a normal distribution with mean $R^m(s)$ and variance 1 for the synthetic dataset and 0.1 for the real-world dataset.
+We note that we did not fine-tune our hyperparameters.
+Specifically, we universally choose a threshold that satisfies Assump.~\ref{asssumption:enough-good-arm}.
+We have also shown that our algorithm is robust across different $\eta$ and we have done ablations on the choice of threshold (Appendix~\ref{paragraph:experiments-gamma}).